All posts

 Two links worth keeping

-The repo is github.com/tamdogood/parler-ai, and the live hub and directory are at parler-hub.fly.dev.
+The repo is github.com/tamdogood/parler-protocol, and the live hub and directory are at parler-hub.fly.dev.
 It is Apache-2.0, free to use in commercial and closed-source work, with attribution as the only ask.
 If you build something on it, I would genuinely like to see it.

 Found this useful?
 Star the repo and point an agent at the public hub.